Tourism in Andhra Pradesh: Mandasa (Place of worship)

 Mandasa is a village in Srikakulam district of Andhra Pradesh.
-The village is known for a revered Vasudeva temple.
-The history of this place dates back to 14th century.
-This temple dedicated to Lord Krishna is highly renowned.
+The village is known for its Vasudeva temple.
+The history of this place dates back to the 14th century.
+This temple dedicated to Krishna is highly renowned.
 The place is of high religious and mythological importance.
 It is believed that the Pandavas, during their exile took shelter at the Mahendra Giri Hills.
 The Mandasa temple flourished during the 17th century.
-It served as a great inspiration centre for devotes, many young aspirants thronged the temple for acquiring Vedic knowledge.
-The temple has been reconstructed a few years back in an exactly way restoring its novel Kalinga architecture.
+It served as a great inspiration centre for devotes, many young aspirants thronged the temple to acquire Vedic knowledge.
+The temple has been reconstructed a few years back in an exact way restoring its novel Kalinga architecture.
 The Mandasa Mandal is enclosed by the mighty Bay of Bengal in the east, Mahindra Hills in the west and Two rivers, Sunnamuddi and Mahendra Tanaya originating from the Mahendra Giri hills flow through this region into the Bay of Bengal.